projectcalico/calico/security/kubernetes-nodes.md

 EOF
 ```

-Note that the above policy selects the standard Kubernetes label **node-role.kubernetes.io/master** attached to master nodes.
+Note that the above policy selects the standard **node-role.kubernetes.io/master** label that kubeadm sets on master nodes.

 Next, we need to apply policy to restrict ingress to the Kubernetes workers.
 Before adding the policy we will add a label to all of our worker nodes, which then gets added to its automatic host endpoint.